 archive.today has been cited almost 690 thousand times on Wikipedia, and the main objection to deprecation was on the grounds of losing access to many sources exclusively archived there.
 While the RFC was still ongoing, several editors began discussing ways to "deprecate without losing verifiability" by creating archives on the Wikipedia platform, using a tool that would fetch content from the archive.today site and remove Javascript.[2]

-The process was monitored by the Wikimedia Product Safety and Integrity team, who left a note explaining their approach and that their view, and encouraged the community to "carefully weigh the situation before making a decision on this unusual case."
+The process was monitored by the Wikimedia Product Safety and Integrity team, who left a note explaining their approach and their view, and encouraged the community to "carefully weigh the situation before making a decision on this unusual case."

 On February 18, evidence emerged that some archived pages had been modified by the webmaster, where an alias of the webmaster was replaced with the name of the owner of the blog.[4]
 This led to the RFC being closed February 20 with a consensus to deprecate the source, remove links to the site, and eventually add it to the Spam blacklist.